Environmental Conservation Police Q&A

 Q: I own a camp and property in New York, can I purchase a resident hunting license?

 A: Residency is a fixed, permanent and principal home to which a person always intends to return.
-Simply owning land or paying taxes does not make one a resident.
+Simply owning land or paying taxes does not make one eligible for resident license fees.
 More information on residency is found in the front of this guide.

-A: Only the person with the properly consigned DMP tag may take an antlerless deer, regardless of how many have the tag consigned to them.
+A: Only the person possessing a properly consigned DMP tag may take an antlerless deer, regardless of how many have the tag consigned to them.
 See the DMP consignment rules for more info.

 Q: Can I target shoot on DEC lands?